Dicke superradiant enhancement of the heat current in circuit QED

 given by

 where $i={\rm h,c}$ and $\gamma_{\rm c}$ and $\gamma_{\rm h}$ are the transition rates for the cold and hot baths, respectively.
-The rates \( \gamma_i \) can be expressed in terms of the microscopic parameters of the circuit, as we show in Appendix~ \ref{App:derivation_Lindblad}.
+The rates \( \gamma_i \), that represent the coupling strength between the baths and the qubits, can be expressed in terms of the microscopic parameters of the circuit, as shown in Appendix \ref{App:derivation_Lindblad}.
 The thermal occupation numbers $n_i$ are given by the Bose–Einstein distribution

 where $k_{\rm B}$ is the Boltzmann's constant.